In this article, you’ll discover how to use long-tail keywords to drive more traffic to your website.

-In other words, the market has changed from a focus on relatively few ‘best-selling’ items to a market that serves millions of individual niches.
+In a nutshell: instead of having a few ‘best-selling’ items, we now have a market that serves millions of individual niches.

-Each of those niches might be quite a small percentage of the total demand but the sheer scale of the internet means that it is now profitable to service those niches.
+Each of those niches might be a small percentage of the total demand.
+But the sheer scale of the internet means that it’s now profitable to service those niches.

 Keywords and The Long Tail

-And here’s the kicker: a whopping 70% of all search terms are long tail keywords.
+And here’s a surprising fact: a whopping 70% of all search terms are long tail keywords.

-It's true that the traffic from a long tail keyword will be a fraction of the traffic from a Direct keyword.
+It’s true that the traffic from long tail keywords is a fraction of the traffic from main or ‘head’ keywords.

-If you target enough LTKs the traffic can quickly add up.
+But that’s the trade-off: less traffic in exchange for less competition.
+And if you target enough long tail keywords, the traffic can quickly add up.
 Some websites get over 80% of their traffic from long tail keywords.

-For example, Neil Patel, who founded Quicksprout.com generated over 260,000 organic visitors in February 2014.
-And out of those, close to 240,000 visitors came from long-tail keywords.
-His article on long tail keywords is a great read.
+For example, Neil Patel generated over 260,000 organic visitors to his website Quicksprout.
+And 240,000 of tbose visitors came from long-tail keywords.

 Not long ago I was doing PPC keyword research for a travel site selling tours to the Great Barrier Reef.